Use Performance Metrics To Enhance Strategic Planning

 A business strategy is not a static document, but rather a living mechanism that needs to be constantly monitored.
 In light of this, it can prove worthwhile to take into account Gartner’s claim that using predictive performance metrics can boost a business’s profitability by 20 per cent by 2017.

-According to the technology research firm, organisations need to use predictive metrics to help their employees stay alert to and respond accordingly to “business moments”.
+According to the technology research firm, organizations need to use predictive metrics to help their employees stay alert to and respond accordingly to “business moments”.
 As defined by Gartner, a business moment is “a transient opportunity exploited dynamically that requires unprecedented business velocity and agility”.

 “Using historical measures to gauge business and process performance is a thing of the past,” Gartner Research Analyst Samantha Searle said in a January 16 statement.